retailzipline/hiring-exercises/qe/readme.md

 - **Build a test suite that runs the provided user scenarios**.
 We're considering using Playwright, Cypress, or Selenium at Zipline, but we're excited to see what framework you like most, and why.
+No code testing services are fine, as long as you elaborate your approach.
 - **Provide instructions on how to run the suite from CLI**.
 The suite needs to run on Linux, and Mac OS.
+If you choose to use a no code platform, explain how we can run the tests.
 - **You can use any libraries and dependencies you want**, as long as you elaborate on why you chose to use them in the README of your submission.
 - If your suite needs any dependencies installed to run, **please provide